Digital Nomad Life in Korea

 What do people appreciate most about the culture in Korea?

 "Expats in Korea appreciate the country's rich cultural heritage, which includes traditional festivals, art, music, and cuisine.
 They also enjoy the friendly and welcoming nature of the locals, who are always willing to help out and share their culture with newcomers.
 Additionally, expats appreciate the country's modern infrastructure and efficient public transportation system, which makes it easy to get around and explore the country.
-Finally, expats enjoy the vibrant nightlife and entertainment scene, which offers a variety of activities and experiences for all ages," remarked one member in Korea.
+Finally, expats enjoy the vibrant nightlife and entertainment scene, which offers a variety of activities and experiences for all ages," explained one foreigner living in Korea.

 What do people find most challenging about the culture in Korea?